A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

 United Kingdom

 Beatrix Potter was in her late thirties when she bought Hill Top Farm in England's beautiful Lake District.
-The 17th-century farmhouse with its 34 acres became her escape from the noise and pollution of London, and from her overbearing parents.
-Here she could paint and write to her heart's content, pulling inspiration from the countryside around her and from her own garden.
+The 17th-century farmhouse with its 34 acres became her escape from the noise and pollution of London (and from her overbearing parents).
+Here she could paint and write to her heart's content, finding inspiration from the countryside and her own garden.

 I have lots of flowers, I am very fond of my garden, it is a regular old-fashioned farm garden, with a box hedge round the flower bed, and moss roses and pansies and black currants and strawberries and peas — and big sage bushes for Jemima, but onions always do badly.
 I have tall white bell flowers I am fond of, they are just going over, next there will be phlox; and last come the michaelmas daisies and chrysanthemums.